Kee2u/Deciphering_the_Indus_Valley_Script/Statistical_Analysis/README.md

 <img src ="https://github.com/Kee2u/Deciphering_the_Indus_Valley_Script/blob/main/Statistical_Analysis/Pictures/Classification_Report.PNG?raw=true">

 The result had a poor precision and recall score for predicting syllables.
-This shows that positional distribution along is insufficient to predict syllables.
+This shows that positional distribution alone is insufficient to predict syllables.
 This can be attributed to two reasons:

  1. The sentences in the database are long and consist of multiple nouns followed by a verb.
 (Tamil has a subject-object-verb syntax).
 This results in some noun lemmas and clitics having a uniform sign distribution similar to what is expected for syllables.
 The Indus artifacts have shorter sentences (suggests fewer nouns) so this problem may not exist when evaluating the Indus script. </br>
 Fix : </br>